Free-Software-for-Android/RootCommands/README.md

 # Add the lib to your project

-* New -> Android Project -> Create project from existing source, choose org_donations
+* New -> Android Project -> Create project from existing source, choose RootCommands Library
-* Add org_donations as Android Lib (Properties of your project -> Android -> Library -> add org_donations as android library)
+* Add RootCommands Library as Android Lib (Properties of your project -> Android -> Library -> add RootCommands Library as android library)